junwatu/speech-dubbing-griddb/blog/README.md

-# Automated Speech Translation: Real-time Dubbing Powered by GPT-4o and Node.js
+# Automated Speech Dubbing Using GPT-4o Audio and Node.js

 ![blog cover](images/cover.jpg)

 ## What This Blog is About

-Real-time communication across languages is crucial in today’s interconnected world.
+Easy communication across languages is crucial in today’s interconnected world.
 Traditional translation and dubbing methods often fall short—they’re too slow, prone to errors, and struggle to scale effectively.
-However, advancements in AI have revolutionized audio translation, making it faster, more accurate, and seamlessly real-time.
+For instance, human-based translation can introduce subjective inaccuracies, while manual dubbing processes frequently fail to keep pace with real-time demands or large-scale projects.
+However, advancements in AI have revolutionized audio translation, making it faster and more accurate.

-This blog provides a step-by-step guide to building an automated real-time dubbing system.
-Using GPT-4o Realtime and GPT-4o Audio for context-aware audio translations, Node.js for data handling, and GridDB for scalable storage, you’ll learn how to process speech, translate it, and deliver dubbed audio instantly.
-If you’re ready to break language barriers with cutting-edge tech, let’s get started.
+This blog provides a step-by-step guide to building an automated dubbing system.
+Using GPT-4o Audio for context-aware audio translations, Node.js for data handling, and GridDB for scalable storage, you’ll learn how to process speech, translate it, and deliver dubbed audio instantly.
+This guide will show you how to automate speech dubbing, ensuring seamless communication across languages.

 ## Prerequisites